vista-art/fragmentcolor/docs/api/scene/model/visible.md

 Read the current visibility flag.
 Returns `true` for newly-built Models;
 toggle with [`Model::set_visible`](https://fragmentcolor.org/api/scene/model/set_visible).

-The renderer reads this every frame — hidden Models are skipped in both the opaque-batched and blend-sorted draw paths without requiring a Pass rebuild.
+The renderer reads this every frame.
+Hidden Models are skipped in both the opaque-batched and blend-sorted draw paths without requiring a Pass rebuild.